airbnb/plog/README.md

 - ENVI returns the environment as a UTF-8-encoded string.
 The format is not defined further.

-#### Packet type 01: multipart message
+#### Packet type 01: fragmented message

+Note that 1-fragment fragmented messages are perfectly possible.

 - Bytes 02-03: unsigned, big-endian, 16-bit integer.
-Packet count for the message (between 1 and 65535).
+Fragment count for the message (between 1 and 65535).
 - Bytes 04-05: unsigned, big-endian, 16-bit integer.
-Index of this packet in the message (between 0 for the first packet and 65534).
+Index of this fragment in the message (between 0 for the first fragment and 65534).
 - Bytes 06-07: unsigned, big-endian, 16-bit integer.
-Byte length of the payload for each packet in the message.
+Byte length of the payload for each fragment in the message.
 - Bytes 08-11: arbitrary 32-byte integer.
 Second half of the identifier for the message.
 Messages are identified by the UDP client port and this second half.
 - Bytes 12-15: signed, big-endian, 32-bit integer below 2,147,483,647.
 Total byte length of the message.
 - Bytes 16-19: big-endian, 32-bit MurmurHash3 hash of the total message payload.